huggingface/datasets/docs/source/processing.rst

 Renaming a column: ``rename_column``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This method renames a column in the dataset, and move the features associated to the original column under the new column name.
+This operation will fail if the new column name already exists.

 :func:`datasets.Dataset.rename_column` takes the name of the original column and the new name as arguments.